-The BBC iPlayer is available for basically every platform imaginable.
+The BBC iPlayer is available for every platform imaginable.
 Whether you run on Android, iOS (iPhone and iPad), MacOS or Windows, the selection seems endless.
 It’s also available for basically any smart TV, along with any smart-enabling device.
-All of the apps are reliable, easy to use and understand.
-Basically every show can be downloaded so that it can be consumed offline.
+All of the apps are reliable, easy to use, and understand.
+Every show can be downloaded so that it can be consumed offline.
 Each app is updated frequently, and both the reviews on the App Store and the Play Store reflect the BBC’s good service.

 Having a multitude of apps to choose from has also disadvantages.
-For non-UK citizens this means finding a VPN that works on a variety of operating systems.
+For non-UK citizens, this means finding a VPN that works on a variety of operating systems.
 Some VPNs don’t support Android, iOS, MacOS or Windows.
-It’s crucial that the VPN of your choice is compatible with the OS you decide to use.
-That’s why it’s important to make an informed decision about which VPN to use.
-Next, let’s have a look at the reasons behind geoblocking.
+It’s crucial that the VPN of your choice is compatible with the OS you decide to use so that you can watch BBC iPlayer with no troubles.

 The practice of geoblocking

 The practice of geoblocking based on the geographical position is very common.
 Netflix, Hulu, the BBC iPlayer, and many more international and local streaming services want people to access their country’s content only from…well, their country.
 This creates a huge discrepancy in the content available in each nation.
 For example, in many countries where Netflix is available, some of its originals are not available.
 This happens because Netflix previously gave all the rights to a local streaming service.
 This means that many users around the world can’t watch House of Cards or Orange is the New Black.
 Weird, right?
 But not impossible.BBC iPlayer blocks all the traffic that comes from outside its UK home base.